CVE-2026-32623: CWE-122: Heap-based Buffer Overflow in neutrinolabs xrdp

 Potential Impact

 Successful exploitation can cause memory corruption resulting in denial of service or remote code execution on affected systems running xrdp with the NeutrinoRDP module enabled.
-The vulnerability requires either control of a downstream RDP server or a man-in-the-middle position to exploit.
-Systems without the NeutrinoRDP module enabled are not affected.
+Systems not using this module are not affected.
+There are no known exploits in the wild at this time.

 Mitigation Recommendations

-Upgrade xrdp to version 0.10.6 or later where this vulnerability is fixed.
+Upgrade xrdp to version 0.10.6 or later, where this vulnerability is fixed.
 Verify if the NeutrinoRDP module is enabled by checking for --enable-neutrinordp in the output of 'xrdp -v'.
 If the module is not enabled, the system is not vulnerable.
-No other mitigation is specified in the vendor advisory.
-Patch status is not explicitly stated but the fix is included in version 0.10.6.
+Patch status is not explicitly stated as 'official-fix' in the vendor advisory, but the description confirms the issue is fixed in version 0.10.6.
+Therefore, applying this update is the recommended remediation.

 Technical Details